chirag-7/RL-Trading-Agent/README.md

 ## 📚 How to Run

-Open the `RL.ipynb` notebook and follow the sections inside to:
+Open the `Project_RL.ipynb` notebook and follow the sections inside to:
 - Prepare and normalize the datasets.
 - Run rule-based trading strategies.
 - Train the DQN + LSTM agent.